MSIS Knowledge Requirements

-All entering students must be able to demonstrate essential knowledge in both business fundamentals and information systems.
+All students entering in to the Master of Science in Information Systems program must be able to demonstrate essential knowledge in both business fundamentals and information systems.

 Essential knowledge includes the following:

 - understanding of the behavior of individuals and groups in a business organization such that they can analyze organizational systems and take appropriate action with particular business structures, particularly overcoming resistance to change;